Timor-Leste Defence Force: Force development plans

 The 2006 crisis left the F-FDTL "in ruins".
-The F-FDTL's strength fell from 1,435 in January 2006 to 715 in September and the proportion of westerners in the military fell from 65 percent to 28 percent.
-The F-FDTL started a rebuilding process with support from several nations and the United Nations, but was still not ready to resume responsibility for East Timor's external security two years after the crisis.
+The F-FDTL's strength fell from 1,435 in January 2006 to 715 in September and the proportion of westerners in the military fell from 65 per cent to 28 per cent.
+The F-FDTL started a rebuilding process with support from several nations and the United Nations, but was still not ready to resume responsibility for Timor-Leste's external security two years after the crisis.

 In 2004 the commander of the F-FDTL formed a team, which included international contractors, to develop a long-term strategic vision document for the military.
 This study was supported by the Australian Government.
 The resulting Force 2020 document was completed in 2006 and made public in 2007.
 The document sets out an 'aspirational' vision for the development of the F-FDTL to 2020 and beyond and is of equivalent status to a defence white paper.
 It proposes expanding the military to a strength of 3,000 regular personnel in the medium term through the introduction of conscription.
 It also sets longer-term goals such as establishing an air component and purchasing modern weapons, such as anti-armour weapons, armoured personnel carriers and missile boats, by 2020.

 The Force 2020 plan is similar to option 1 in the King's College report.
 The King's College study team strongly recommended against such a force structure, labelling it "unaffordable" and raising concerns over the impact of conscription upon East Timorese society and military readiness.
-The team estimated that sustaining such a force structure would cost 2.6 to 3.3 percent of East Timor's annual gross domestic product and would "represent a heavy burden on the East Timor economy".
+The team estimated that sustaining such a force structure would cost 2.6 to 3.3 per cent of Timor-Leste's annual gross domestic product and would "represent a heavy burden on the East Timor economy".
 Moreover, the Force 2020 plan may not be realistic or suitable as it appears to emphasise military expansion to counter external threats over spending on other government services and internal security and outlines ideas such as the long-term (~2075) development of space forces.

 While the Force 2020 plan has proven controversial, it appears to have been adopted by the East Timorese government.
-The plan was criticised by the United Nations and the governments of Australia and the United States as unaffordable and in excess of East Timor's needs.
-East Timorese President José Ramos-Horta defended the plan, however, arguing that its adoption will transform the F-FDTL into a professional force capable of defending East Timor's sovereignty and contributing to the nation's stability.
+The plan was criticised by the United Nations and the governments of Australia and the United States as unaffordable and in excess of Timor-Leste's needs.
+East Timorese President José Ramos-Horta defended the plan, however, arguing that its adoption will transform the F-FDTL into a professional force capable of defending Timor-Leste's sovereignty and contributing to the nation's stability.
 East Timorese defence officials have also stressed that Force 2020 is a long-term plan and does not propose acquiring advanced weapons for some years.